Social distancing with the Optimal Steps Model: Materials and methods

-The repulsion between two agents is achieved by a distance-dependent potential function.
 See Figure~ \ref{fig:standard}.
-The potential function is based on Hall's theory of interpersonal distances which describes four distance zones around a person \cite{sivers-2016, hall-1990}.
+The potential function is based on Hall's theory of interpersonal distances which describes four distance zones around a person~\cite{sivers-2016-cdyn, hall-1966-life}.
 Accordingly, the potential function is defined piece-wise on rings around each agent: a circular core for collision avoidance, a first ring that represents the intimate space, and a second ring that represents personal space.
-Agents outside the personal zone have no influence on other agents' path choice.
+Agents outside the personal zone do not affect other agents' path choice.
 This is mathematically modeled by setting the the potential function to zero.

 The value of the potential function in the personal space ring is very low.
-Thus, this area will be kept free only if agents have ample space to avoid each other \cite{sivers-2016}.
+Thus, this area will be kept free only if agents have ample space to avoid each other~\cite{sivers-2016-cdyn}.
 As soon as the space becomes more constricted agents will get closer.
 This is typical for normal human behavior.
-In the intimate space ring the potential function value increases significantly.
+In the intimate space ring , the potential function value increases significantly.
 Again see Figure~\ref{fig:standard}.
-In crowds, this area is only kept free if the density is low \cite{sivers-2016}.
+In crowds, this area is only kept free if the density is low ~\cite{sivers-2016-cdyn}.
 Finally, to prevent agents from overlapping, the potential is set to a very high value (when compared to the values in the personal and intimate spaces) in the collision area.
-The exact definition of the potential function, and default parameters, implemented in \textit{Vadere} can be found in \cite{kleinmeier-2019}.
+The exact definition of the potential function, and default parameters, implemented in \textit{Vadere} can be found in~\cite{kleinmeier-2019-cdyn}.

-The shape of the potential function is controlled through several parameters that could be adapted to achieve social distancing in the Optimal Steps Model.
+The shape of the potential function is controlled through several parameters that could be adapted to achieve social distancing in the OSM.
 We try to keep the adaption of the OSM as simple as possible by only changing two parameters: the \textit{potential height} $h$ (in \textit{Vadere}: pedPotentialHeight) and the \textit{personal space width} $w$ (in \textit{Vadere}: pedPotentialPersonalSpaceWidth).
 Why do we choose these two parameters?
 The parameter \textit{potential height} $h$ controls the strength of repulsion.
 If $h$ is increased, we expect agents to increase their distance to others.
 The \textit{parameter personal space width} $w$ controls how far the repulsion reaches: the larger $w$ the bigger the influence area of an agent.